aldair31121997-wq/reviewing-data/HPAIVpredict/training-fitting/README.md

-# Detailed training and fitting of the model using R.
+# Detailed training and fitting of the model using R

 * `COMPLETECORR.v3.html` contains the training details in HTML format, including a plot of the insertions used to train the model and a comparison between predicted and observed insertion frequencies.